user8088/pos-dashboard-ui/API_DOCUMENTATION.md

 1. **Authentication**: All core endpoints require authentication via Bearer token
 2. **CORS**: Make sure your frontend domain is configured in the CORS settings
 3. **Validation**: All input data is validated according to Laravel validation rules
-4. **Relationships**: Stock items are linked to Units and Categories via foreign keys
+4. **Relationships**: Stock items are linked to Units via foreign keys, and optionally to Categories
 5. **Decimal Precision**: Quantity fields use decimal(10,2) for precise calculations

 ## Missing Endpoints

 The following endpoints are not yet implemented but would be useful:
-- Update/Delete operations for Units, Categories, and Stock items
+- Update/Delete operations for Units and Categories
-- Category management endpoints (add/get categories)
 - Bulk operations for stock management
 - Search and filtering capabilities
 - Pagination for large datasets